AyushChaurasia2611/Portfolio/README.md

-# 🚀 Ayush Chaurasia | Full-Stack Developer & Software Engineer
+# 🚀 Ayush Chaurasia | Full-Stack Developer & Software Engineer | Portfolio

 Welcome to my portfolio!
 I'm an Information Technology student at K.C.
 College of Engineering, passionate about building impactful solutions that bridge the gap between technology and user needs.